CR3Swapper/bluepill/VMCS-GUEST.md

 * LDTR Access Rights Checks.
 The following checks on the different sub-fields apply only if LDTR is usable:

     - Bits 3:0 (Type).
-The Type must be 2 (LDT).
+The Type must be 2 (LDT). :white_check_mark:
 	- Bit 4 (S).
-S must be 0.
+S must be 0. :white_check_mark:
     - Bit 7 (P).
-P must be 1.
+P must be 1. :white_check_mark:
     - Bits 11:8 (reserved).
-These bits must all be 0.
+These bits must all be 0. :white_check_mark:
     - Bit 15 (G).
-        - If any bit in the limit field in the range 11:0 is 0, G must be 0.
+        - If any bit in the limit field in the range 11:0 is 0, G must be 0. :white_check_mark:
-        - If any bit in the limit field in the range 31:20 is 1, G must be 1.
+        - If any bit in the limit field in the range 31:20 is 1, G must be 1. :white_check_mark:
     - Bits 31:17 (reserved).
-These bits must all be 0.
+These bits must all be 0. :white_check_mark:

 ```
 ldt selector: 0x0000000000000000